Myth of the Ages

 2023

-This series of textile works titled Myth of the Ages allude to Hesiod’s “Five Ages of Man”, which is a Greek creation story that traces the lineage of mankind through five successive “ages” or “races” that were characterised by different levels of human development, technological advancement, and moral conduct.
+This series of textile works titled Myth of the Ages draws inspiration from Hesiod’s "Five Ages of Man," a Greek creation story that traces the lineage of humanity through five successive "ages" characterised by different levels of development, technological progress, and moral conduct.

-The first age was the Golden Age, a time of peace, harmony, and abundance, where humans lived in a utopian society free from pain and suffering.
-During this time, humans enjoyed a close relationship with the gods, who granted them prosperity and longevity.
-The second age was the Silver Age, a time when humans became more aggressive and competitive, and their behavior began to deviate from the harmonious way of life that characterised the Golden Age.
-In this era, humans were less pious and had less respect for the gods, and as a result, they were punished with a shorter lifespan and more challenging living conditions.
+The first age, the Golden Age, epitomised peace, harmony, and abundance, with humans living in a utopian society free from suffering.
+They enjoyed a close relationship with the gods, who bestowed prosperity and long life upon them.
+The Silver Age followed, marked by increased aggression and competition among humans, straying from the harmonious ways of the Golden Age.
+With less piety and respect for the gods, humans faced shorter lifespans and more challenges.

-The fifth age, the Iron Age, was a time of moral decline and degeneration, marked by widespread warfare, poverty, and corruption.
-This era is often associated with the decline of the Greek city-states and the eventual conquest of Greece by the Romans.
-Principally, the “Ages of Man” in Greek mythology serve as a moral and historical framework for understanding human progress and decline, and they reflect the ancient Greeks’ belief in the cyclical nature of history.
+The fifth and final age, the Iron Age, signified moral decay, marked by widespread conflict, poverty, and corruption.
+It's often associated with the decline of Greek city-states and their eventual conquest by the Romans.
+The "Ages of Man" in Greek mythology serve as both a moral and historical framework, illustrating the cyclical nature of human progress and decline.

 -